 Unlike the case of successor cardinals, it is difficult to force the failure of diamond or weak diamond at an inaccessible cardinal.
-By an old unpublished result of Woodin \cite{cummings99}, if $2^\kappa > \kappa^+$ and if $u$ is a measure sequence on $\kappa$ of length $\kappa^+,$ then in the generic extension by Radin forcing using $u$, diamond fails at $\kappa.$ Recent result of Ben-Neria, Garti and Hayut shows that if the model is prepaired more carefully, then the weak diamond at $\kappa$ fails in the above model.
+By an old unpublished result of Woodin \cite{cummings99}, if $2^\kappa > \kappa^+$ and if $u$ is a measure sequence on $\kappa$ of length $\kappa^+,$ then in the generic extension by Radin forcing using $u$, diamond fails at $\kappa.$ A recent result of Ben-Neria, Garti and Hayut shows that if the model is prepaired more carefully, then the weak diamond at $\kappa$ fails in the resulting model as well.

-However in the model above, $\kappa$ is not small, in the sense that it is a limit of some very large cardinals.
+However in the above model, $\kappa$ is not small, in the sense that it is a limit of some very large cardinals.
 In this paper we extend the above results of Woodin and Ben-Neria, Garti and Hayut to obtain the failure of (weak) diamond at the least inaccessible cardinal.

 \begin{theorem} Assume $\kappa$ is a $(\kappa+3)$-strong cardinal.
 Then there is a generic extension of the universe in which $\kappa$ is the least inaccessible cardinal and $\Phi_\kappa$ (and hence also $\Diamond_\kappa$) fails. \end{theorem} \begin{remark} \begin{enumerate} \item In Theorem \ref{thm:main theorem}, we can make $\kappa$ to be the least Mahlo cardinal or the least greatly Mahlo cardinal and so on.
 See remarks after Question \ref{diamond and gch}.